 -

 Explore supported living options early.
 If your young person may need supported accommodation, waiting lists can be years long.
-Research what’s available in your area now.
+Research what’s available in your area now, not when your child is 17.

 -

-Consider mental capacity.
+Start the mental capacity conversation.
 If your young person is unlikely to manage certain decisions at 18, start the LPA or deputyship process well before their birthday.
+It takes longer than most people expect.

 -